Large Deviation Principle for Empirical Fields of Log and Riesz Gases: Proof of the main results

-The large deviation principle of Theorem \ref{TheoLDP} deals with the empirical fields associated to the Gibbs measure $\PNbeta$, when averaging the random configurations over translations in the support of the equilibrium measure.
-A natural question is to ask about the behaviour of the Gibbsian point process itself, that is the push-forward $\PgNbeta$ of $\PNbeta$ by the map $(x_1, \dots, x_N) \mapsto \sum_{i=1}^N \delta_{N^{1/d}x_i}$.
-The mere existence of limit points for $\{\PgNbeta\}_N$ is unclear in general.
-Since we are not averaging over translations, we cannot use the discrepancy estimates as in Lemma \ref{LemmeDiscr} to bound the number of points in a given compact set.
+Our large deviation principle deals with the \textit{tagged empirical fields}, defined by averaging the point configurations over translations in $\Sigma$.
+It is natural to ask about the behavior of the Gibbsian point process itself, that is the push-forward of $\PNbeta$ by the map

-In this section we recall some known results of convergence of the (non-averaged) Gibbsian point process and connect them with the minimization of the LDP rate function.